digital-futures-academy/airport-challenge/README.md

       - Test that plane passed to landPlane is actually added to the landedPlanes;
       - A plane without an id property does not land on the airport;
       - A plane without a status property does not land on the airport;
+      - A plane with landed status cannot land;
       - Throws an error when a plane with wrong status type attempts to land in the airport;
       - Throws an error when a plane with wrong id type attempts to land in the airport;
       - You are able to land airplane on an airport with existing planes;